grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 * Configure Agent to send your data to Loki
 * Configure agent to send your data to Tempo
-* Configure Agent to store your data in Mimir
+* Configure Agent to send your data to Mimir / Prometheus Remote Write

 [OpenTelemetry]: https://opentelemetry.io